SolderedElectronics/Soldered-Hall-Effect-Sensor-Arduino-Library/README.md

 - Output: analog
 - Mounting holes: 2

-The digital hall effect sensor (Hall Effect sensor) will be able to detect the magnetic field in its vicinity thanks to the aforementioned physical law.
+The digital Hall Effect sensor will be able to detect the magnetic field in its vicinity thanks to the aforementioned physical law.
 A magnetic field that can be created by a magnet, a current flowing through a conductor or some third source, the Hall effect sensor will recognize each.
 This sensor has a programmed threshold at which it will change the state of its output signal, so it is a sensor with a digital output.
 Available as an EasyC board and standalone.

 - Dimensions: 22 mm x 22 mm
 - Logic voltage level: same as supply voltage